Tony118g/rhino-aid/README.md

     * This a page dedicated to providing ways in which users can help conserve rhino.
     * The users can navigate to this page through the navigation bar/hamburger menu or through the link in the "how you can help" section of the home page.
     * It includes 3 different sections containing ways of helping, each with descriptions on how to go about it.
+    * At the top of the page under the topic "Help out" are 3 icons which link to each associated section within the page for added ease of access.
+Alternatively the user may scroll as the contents are not long enough to make it undesireable.
     * The first two sections (volunteer and donate) contain links to external websites to help users further along the process of volunteering or donating.
     * This page is useful to users to gain valuable information about how exactly they can help and aids in the process of choosing which way is best for that user.